-Martinson has performed with the Sinfonia Gulf Coast, Tallahassee Symphony Orchestra, and Muncie Symphony, among others, and appeared as a concerto soloist with the Lake George Chamber Orchestra, SWOSU Symphony Orchestra, the Skidmore College Orchestra, and the University of Akron Symphony Orchestra.
-Recent engagements include performances and presentations at the National Flute Association (NFA) Convention, Florida Flute Association Convention, College Music Society South-Central Conference, Oklahoma Flute Society Solo & Ensemble Festival, Florida State University, Skidmore College, Kansas State University, Oklahoma Baptist University, University of Akron, and Malone University.
+Martinson has recorded for the Blue Griffin label and for the Flute New Music Consortium’s premiere self-published album of award winning FNMC works and commissions.
+She has performed with the Lake George Chamber Orchestra, Sinfonia Gulf Coast, Tallahassee Symphony Orchestra, Panama City Pops, and Muncie Symphony, among others, and appeared as a concerto soloist with the Lake George Chamber Orchestra, the Skidmore College Orchestra, SWOSU Symphony Orchestra, and the University of Akron Symphony Orchestra.
+Recent engagements include performances, master classes, and/or presentations at conferences sponsored by the NFA, Florida Flute Association, Flute Society of Kentucky, College Music Society, International Trombone Association, and Oklahoma Flute Society, as well as events at Florida State University, University of Oklahoma, Kansas State University, Oklahoma Baptist University, University of Akron, Northeastern Oklahoma State University, Cameron University, Oklahoma State University, and Malone University, among others.

-Recipient of the NFA's 2014 Graduate Research Competition, Martinson continues to actively study historical performance, musical aesthetics, and East Asian flute traditions.
-Martinson’s publications are available through the NFA’s Flutists Quarterly, ProQuest, OhioLink and the Encyclopedia of India.
+Winner of the NFA's 2014 Graduate Research Competition, Martinson’s scholarly and creative interests include historical performance and commissioning and premiering new works featuring the flute.
+She performs on Baroque flute and has commissioned or premiered more than 20 new works in the last decade.
 She earned her Doctorate of Music in flute performance with a certificate in World Music from Florida State University.
 She holds additional degrees in flute performance (MM), music history (MM), and music (BA) from the University of Akron and Skidmore College.
 Former teachers include Eva Amsler, Mihoko Watanabe, George Pope, Jan Vinci, and Wendy Matthews.